 To save costs and avoid loses

-When you hire a professional extension architect, you can be sure you have someone who can foresee issues before they arise.
+You can hire a professional extension architect.
+Decus are luxury architects in Sydney and you can be sure you have someone who can foresee issues before they arise.
 For example, they can pick up on unforeseen structural problems or planning permission issues and take corrective measures in time saving you losses.
 Also, architects help to choose the best material and minimise wastage helping to cut costs.

 To handle the project management aspect